johncip/FoodExplorer/docs/todo/notes.md

 # Notes

+* if you use postgres, rails gives you extra datatypes

 ### Questions
 * what should I do with a user's list contributions when they're destroyed?
   * probably delete if it's their list and change the contributor if it's not